ccraddock/comparingconnectomes/answer_to_reviewer.rst

   discussing Cholesky decomposition with regards to structure recovery (e.g. Ferguson et al, 2012)?**

-<-- Comment from Cameron, Should we add something to the manuscript to
-address this issue?
-Maybe explicitly mention the Cholesky decomposition and its deficiencies?
-I am worried that the reviewer might feel like his comment was dismissed out of hand.

 We agree that the best approaches to perform structure recovery are still open questions, however based on our personnal experience (a lot of which is